12 Most Sustainable Hat Brands: The Conscious Consumer’s Guide

 Are they part of any giving-back programs?

 Happy Earth Apparel actively participates in giving-back programs.
 As a member of 1% for the Planet, Happy Earth Apparel is committed to donating a minimum of 1% of their revenue to charitable organizations through their Tree Planting, Climate Change, and Trash Clean-Up projects.
-For example, consumers can choose to plant five trees for every purchase
+For example, customers can choose to plant five trees for every purchase

 🛍️